KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/cleartokencache.md

 slug: /gettingstarted/postinstall/cleartokencache
 ---

-## Clear Token Cache

-After first setup, or when renewing tokens you must clear the cache so the application can use the latest version of these tokens.
+## Hosted Clients

 :::tip
 Hosted clients can use the backend management system at management.cipp.app to execute a token cache clear.
 :::

+## Clear Token Cache

+After first setup, or when renewing tokens you must clear the cache so the application can use the latest version of these tokens.

 1. Go to Settings
 1. Select **Backend**